Enumeration of Dyck paths with air pockets: Distribution and popularity of patterns

 \begin{proof} If a Dyck path with air pockets equals $\alpha UD$ with $\alpha\in\aa\cup\{\varepsilon\}$, then its contribution to $R(x,y)$ is $(1+R(x,y))x^2y$; if it has the form $\alpha\beta^\sharp$ with $\beta\in\aa$, then its contribution is $(1+R(x,y))xyA(x)$.
 So we deduce,

 which gives the result using relation~(\ref{rel1}). \end{proof}

-\begin{cor} The g.f. for the popularity of returns to the $x$-axis in $\aa_n$ is which corresponds to the sequence \href{http://oeis.org/A093128}{A093128} in~\cite{oeis}, where the $n$-th term counts all possible dissections of a regular $(n+2)$-gon using zero or more strictly disjoint diagonals.
-An asymptotic approximation of the $n$-th term is \end{cor}
+\begin{cor} The g.f.\ for the popularity of returns to the $x$-axis in $\aa_n$ is which corresponds to the sequence \href{http://oeis.org/A093128}{\underline{A093128}} in~\cite{oeis}, where the $n$-th term counts all possible dissections of a regular $(n+2)$-gon using zero or more strictly disjoint diagonals.
+An asymptotic approximation of the $n$-th term is and an asymptotic for the expectation of the return number is $\sqrt{5}.$ \end{cor}